OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ![900px-img](../assets/KSf_Image_1.png)

 _From the **[Nitro whitepaper](https://github.com/OffchainLabs/nitro/blob/master/docs/Nitro-whitepaper.pdf)**.
-L2 blocks are “settled to L1” after a 6.4 day period for each, during which anyone can challenge their validity on Ethereum._
+L2 blocks are “settled to L1” after a 6.4 day period has elapsed and nobody has challenged their validity on Ethereum._

 In effect, there is a miniature Arbitrum state-transition VM[ ](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol)[deployed as an Ethereum smart contract](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol) to prove which assertions are correct.
 However, computation on Ethereum is expensive, which is why this mini-VM is built to handle “one-step proofs” consisting of a single step of WebAssembly code.
 The Arbitrum state transition logic, written in Golang, is also compiled to an assembly language called <a data-quicklook-from="wasm">`WASM`</a> and will therefore obtain the same results as the VM found in the on-chain smart contract.
 The soundness of the protocol depends on the assumptions that computation is deterministic and equivalent between the on-chain VM and the Golang state transition compiled to `WASM`.